mermaid-js/mermaid/packages/mermaid/src/docs/syntax/sequenceDiagram.md

     John-->>-Alice: I feel great!
 ```

+If no deactivation is found for an activated actor, it is still added to the diagram.

 ## Notes

 It is possible to add notes to a sequence diagram.
 This is done by the notation